cmlykke/rime-liuma/instructions/TUTORIAL.md

 Simplified:

-There are now simplified characters in the frequency list where you have to scroll past the first 9 options.
+There are no simplified characters in the frequency list where you have to scroll past the first 9 options.
 The first character in the simplified frequency list where you have to scroll is pxjlwo 鯕 7522 (which actually is the traditional version of 鲯) when using the frequency list here: https://lingua.mtsu.edu/chinese-computing/statistics/char/list.php?Which=MO: